NukaDiLucca/diluccadev/content/projects/FollowTheMoney.md

 showInProjects: true
 ---

 Follow the Money is a training game for law enforcement that teaches skills and techniques for investigating financial crimes and recovering assets.
-My role was to incorporate the character controller, pathfinding, handle animation blending, lighting, and program the "Pint-and-Click" aspect of the game.
+My role was to incorporate the character controller, pathfinding, handle animation blending, lighting, and program the "Point-and-Click" aspect of the game.